One of the most common questions that school counselors ask me is: “How do you schedule classroom guidance lessons?”

 Share & Communicate Your Calendar (as much as possible!)

 My last tip for you is to use multiple different methods, both digital and printable, to remind your classroom teachers of their counseling lesson time.
 We all know how it feels when a teacher forgets our lesson, or we show up to teach and the teacher was not expecting us (womp womp)!
-Here are strategies that helped me communicate my schedule to teachers:

 - Email your monthly calendar to the whole faculty towards the end of the previous month.